ceydaduzgec/fastapi-scraper/notes.md

 - `download_image` can be more efficient by using async I/O, `aiofiles`?
 - Maybe use `aiohttp` instead of `requests`?
 - Fix `docker-compose` versions
+- Exception handling needs more testing
+- Change `os` file read system to a suitable I/O system for production
+- Use `UNIQUE_DOWNLOAD_FOLDER` instead of hardcoding.

 # References